GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 The best way to get a feel for the Content Indexing API is to try a sample application.

-1. Make sure that you're using a supported browser and platform—currently, that's limited to **Chrome 80 or later on Android**.
+1. Make sure that you're using a supported browser and platform.
+Currently, that's limited to **Chrome 80 or later on Android**.
 1. Visit [https://contentindex.dev](https://contentindex.dev)
-1. Click on the `+` button next to one or more of the items on the list.
+1. Click the `+` button next to one or more of the items on the list.
 1. [Optional] Disable your device's WiFi and cellular data connection, or enable airplane mode to simulate taking your browser offline.
-1. Choose "Downloads" from Chrome's menu, and switch to the "Articles for You" tab.
+1. Choose **Downloads** from Chrome's menu, and switch to the "Articles for You" tab.
 1. Browse through the content that you previously saved.

 You can view the source of the sample application [on GitHub](https://github.com/rayankans/contentindex.dev).

-Another sample application, a [Scrapbook PWA](https://scrapbook-pwa.web.app/), illustrates the use of the Content Indexing API in conjunction with the [Web Share Target API](/web-share-target/).
+Another sample application, a [Scrapbook PWA](https://scrapbook-pwa.web.app/), illustrates the use of the Content Indexing API with the [Web Share Target API](/web-share-target/).
 The [code demonstrates a technique](https://github.com/GoogleChrome/samples/blob/gh-pages/web-share/src/js/contentIndexing.js) for keeping the Content Indexing API in sync with items stored by a web app